Chiisana Koi no Uta: Cover versions

 The song has been covered by Japanese artists numerous times.
 The most commercially successful version was recorded in 2009 by Yui Aragaki and was certified Gold by the Recording Industry Association of Japan (RIAJ) in the ringtone category.
 For her cover version, Aragaki invited 3,000 middle and high school students to perform with her.

 Amatsuki's cover of the song released on YouTube in May 2016 became a popular hit accumulating over 100 million views; the first cover song to reach 100 million views in Japan.
 Actress Minami Hamabe released a cover of the song in 2018 which was used in a Line Music campaign.
 Her cover version charted on the Billboard Japan charts in 2019 when the movie of the same name was released, peaking at 32.

 The song was used as an insert song in several episodes of the Japanese dorama series Operation Love, which aired on Japanese television in 2007.
 The song was also covered by Ayane Sakura as an insert song for the 2018 original video animation Kase-san and Morning Glories, by Rie Takahashi as the fifth ending theme for the 2018 anime Teasing Master Takagi-san, by Manaka Iwami as the ending theme for the 2023 anime The Angel Next Door Spoils Me Rotten, and by performed by Sumire Uesaka as the fifth ending theme of the 2024 anime Alya Sometimes Hides Her Feelings in Russian.

 During a special event in the Gunma Prefecture held on June 1, 2024, the song was played simultaneously by 1,000 musicians.
-The line-up consisted of 200 vocalists and bassists, 500 guitarists, and 100 drummers from all over Japan who were invited to perform the song.
+The line-up consisted of 200 vocalists, 200 bassists, 500 guitarists, and 100 drummers from all over Japan who were invited to perform the song.

-The following is a list of some artists who have covered "Chiisana Koi no Uta":
+The following is a selected list of artists who have covered "Chiisana Koi no Uta":